lwindolf/lzone-cheat-sheets/Cheat Sheets/Languages/When to start pattern.md

 ### Plugins

-- When you want you end-users to extend you application
+- When you want you end-users to extend your application

+### Package Manager

+- Once people start building "distributions" of your software parts

 ### Clients